 Executors and Trustees are permitted under provincial law to claim fees for their administration services and must pay income taxes on their fees.
 In British Columbia, when the fees are not specified by prior compensation agreement or in the Will, Executors and Trustees may claim a fee of up to 5% of the gross value, including capital and income, of the estate or trust assets and may claim an annual fee of up to 0.4% of the average market value of the estate or trust assets under administration.
-TTC charges considerably less than the top rate and when you appoint us as your Executor or Trustee, or hire us as your Agent for Executor or Agent for Trustee, you would sign our standard compensation agreement.
+Truvera charges considerably less than the top rate and when you appoint us as your Executor or Trustee, or hire us as your Agent for Executor or Agent for Trustee, you would sign our standard compensation agreement.
+Truvera is a trademark of GCR Capital Inc., used under license.